Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Shared Constraint Nash Games as Vector Optimization

 \subsection{Background and Notation}

 Let us now introduce the two disparate frameworks for studying competing interests in optimization -- Pareto optimality and Nash equilibria.
-In so doing, we will provide basic definitions and notation which will be utilized for the remainder of this work.
+In doing so, we will provide basic definitions and notation which will be utilized for the remainder of this work.

 Throughout this work we will study $N \geq 2$ player non-cooperative games.
 We will occasionally refer to these as Nash games as the relevant solution concept is that of a Nash equilibrium (see Definition~\ref{defn:nash-shared} below).
-Player $i$ (for $i = 1,...,N$) of this game considers strategies in the space $\xcal_i$; we do not impose any condition that $\xcal_i$ and $\xcal_j$ are equal. \begin{remark} By utilizing the general spaces $\xcal_i$ we allow for either pure or mixed strategy Nash equilibria.
-Furthermore, the use of the general spaces $\xcal_i$ permits us to study, e.g., both discrete or continuous games. \end{remark} In addition, each player $i$ has a cost function $f_i: \prod_{j = 1}^N \xcal_j \to \bbr$ she seeks to minimize.
+Player $i$ (for $i = 1,...,N$) of this game considers strategies in the linear space $\xcal_i$; we do not impose any condition that $\xcal_i$ and $\xcal_j$ are equal.
+In addition, each player $i$ has a cost function $f_i: \prod_{j = 1}^N \xcal_j \to \bbr$ she seeks to minimize.
 This cost function $f_i(x)$ for $x \in \prod_{j = 1}^N \xcal_j$ may depend on player $i$'s strategy $x_i \in \xcal_i$ as well as the strategy chosen by all other players $x_{-i} \in \prod_{j \neq i} \xcal_j$.
 Finally, in order to complete the setup of the $N$ player non-cooperative game, we wish to introduce the notion of a shared constraint $\bbx \subseteq \prod_{j = 1}^N \xcal_j$ which must be satisfied by the joint strategy $x \in \prod_{j = 1}^N \xcal_j$ of all players.
-This shared constraint condition is common in the literature (see, e.g., \cite{rosen65,facchinei2007generalized}).
+This shared constraint condition is common in the literature (see, e.g., \cite{rosen65,facchinei2007generalized}). \begin{remark} By utilizing the constraint set $\bbx \subseteq \prod_{j = 1}^N \xcal_j$ in the product of the linear spaces $\xcal_i$ we allow for either pure or mixed strategy Nash equilibria.
+Furthermore, the use of the general constraint set $\bbx$ permits us to study, e.g., both discrete or continuous games.
+For example, in a two player game in which both players can only select in the strategy set $\{0,1\}$, then $\xcal_1 = \xcal_2 =\bbr$ with $\bbx = \{0,1\}^2$.
+If one allows mixed strategies in this game, which are encoded by the probability $x_i \in [0,1]$ as the probability of selecting strategy $1$, one would set $\mathbb{X}= [0,1]^2$. \end{remark}